Blast damages prestige Crimea bridge crucial to Russia's Ukraine war | Business

 The Russian National Anti-Terrorism Committee said a freight truck had blown up on the bridge's roadway at 6:07 a.m.
 (0307 GMT), causing seven fuel tanker wagons to catch fire on a train heading for the peninsula on the bridge's upper level.
 It said two spans of road bridge had partially collapsed, but that the arch spanning the channel through which ships travel between the Black Sea and Azov Sea was not damaged.

 Images posted by the Russian Investigative Committee showed one half of the roadway blown away, and the other half still attached.
 Others taken from a distance showed thick smoke pouring from part of the bridge.
-An adviser to Ukrainian President Volodymyr Zelenskiy posted a message on Twitter saying the incident was just "the beginning" but stopped short of saying Ukrainian forces were responsible for the blast.
+An adviser to Ukrainian President Volodymyr Zelenskiy posted a message on Twitter saying the incident was just "the beginning".

 "Everything illegal must be destroyed, everything that is stolen must be returned to Ukraine, everything occupied by Russia must be expelled," Mykhailo Podolyak wrote.
+He told Reuters he believed the blast had been arranged by Russia, although he did not say how he knew.

+"This is a concrete manifestation of the conflict between the FSB (intelligence service) and (private military companies) on the one hand and the Ministry of Defence/General Staff of the Russian Federation on the other," he said.
 LOGISTIC PROBLEMS

 Moscow has presented largely Russian-speaking Crimea as a historic and cherished part of Russia and, especially this year, one where its citizens could holiday in large numbers, supposedly safe from the war.
 Kirill Stremousov, the Russian-installed deputy administrator of the Kherson region, said the bridge incident "will not affect army supply very much".